 “It’s getting dark.
-Your bedtime is quickly
+Your bedtime is quickly approaching,” Abe

-then go on inside and get ready for bed.”
+on inside and get ready for bed.”
 Laura wasn’t happy with the

 decision.
 “Maybe you can go play with Jessica tomorrow once

 Lucas watched Laura say goodnight then walk inside.
 “Seems she’s

 adjusting well,” Lucas stated.

 “She is.”
 Abe grunted as he held the fence in place while Lucas

 nailed it.
 “So uh…how are things between you and Margaret?”

 “Good.”
 Lucas smiled.
 “They’re really good.”

 Abe turned and looked at his little brother as he rested his arm

 “Is it that obvious?”
 Lucas asked, a bit embarrassed.

 “It’s THAT obvious.”
 Abe picked up another portion of fence and

 started putting it into place.
 “Uh…do we hear wedding bells

 “Huh?”
 Lucas turned and stared at his brother.
+“Wedding bells?

 “I know.”
 Abe nodded.
 “Who says you can’t get married before you

 “And make her a widow?”
 Lucas pounded a board really hard.
 “No

 “No, Abe.
 I’m not going to even ask her until I come back from

 the war.”
 Lucas sighed.
 “I’m not leaving a widow behind.”

 “Does it still bother you that much?”
 Luke nodded.
 “Well…I

 suspect it always will.”

 “Doesn’t it bother you every time you see that widow with eight

 “Yes.
 I guess it does.”
 Abe pounded another bard into place.
 “I

 just want to see you two happily married.
 I reckon I’m anxious

 to see you two joined together.
 It’s something Ma and Pa always

 wanted for you two.”

 Lucas smiled.
 “You know brother…Every time I’m with her, I want

 could use a cup of Julie’s coffee.”

-The brothers walked inside and sat down at the
+The brothers walked inside and sat down at the table.
+Abe saw

-her and kissed her neck.
+kissed her neck.
 “Is there any coffee?”